 Japanese Pancakes, Hot Cakes and Soufflé Pancakes: What Are They And How Do They Differ?

 Normally a classic breakfast item, pancakes are slowly becoming a go-to dessert choice, especially with the debut of the popular soufflé pancake.
-More and more restaurants and cafes have started adding soufflé pancake options to their menus, and also inspiring home cooks to make this dish at home.
+Over time, more and more restaurants and cafes have begun adding soufflé pancake options to their menus, also inspiring home cooks to make this dish at home.
 But what’s the difference between Japanese pancakes and soufflé pancakes?

 Japanese Pancakes, Hot Cakes and Soufflé Pancakes: What Are They And How Do They Differ?